 Veronica spicata.
 The 30-38cm (12-15") tall, tapered spires of deep blue flowers attract bees and butterflies from spring to late summer.
 This perennial works equally well in the flower bed and as a container plant, and its cut flowers are long lasting.
 Grow Blue Bouquet Veronica in full sun in fertile, moist soil for the longest bloom period.
 It looks splendid in larger containers.
 This unusual perennial blooms in the first year of growth, but just gets better as the years pass.
 This variety comes as pelleted seeds and is sold by seed count.
 Blue Bouquet have pelleted seeds for easy handing.
 Hardy to Zone 3.

-Veronica is also known as Brid’s-eye and Speedwell.
-It is a popular hardy perennial that grows upright with intensely blue flowers.
-It is easy to grow Veronica from seeds.
+Veronica is also known as Bird’s-eye and Speedwell.
+It is a popular hardy perennial that grows upright with multiple spires of intensely blue flowers.
+Continue reading below for tips on how to grow Veronica from seed.

 Season & Zone